GMOD/jbrowse-components/products/jbrowse-cli/README.md

                        For JBrowse 1, location of JB1 data directory similar to http://mysite.com/jbrowse/data/

 OPTIONS
-  -a, --assemblyName=assemblyName  Assembly name of the connection If none, will default to the assembly in your config
+  -a, --assemblyNames=assemblyNames  Comma separated list of assembly name(s) to filter from this connection.
+Optional,
-                                   file
+                                     will show all assemblies from connection if unspecified

   -c, --config=config                Any extra config settings to add to connection in JSON object format, such as
                                      '{"uri":"url":"https://sample.com"}, "locationType": "UriLocation"}'

   -f, --force                        Equivalent to `--skipCheck --overwrite`

   -h, --help                         show CLI help

   -n, --name=name                    Name of the connection.
 Defaults to connectionId if not provided

   -t, --type=type                    type of connection, ex.
 JBrowse1Connection, UCSCTrackHubConnection, custom

   --connectionId=connectionId        Id for the connection that must be unique to JBrowse.
 Defaults to
                                      'connectionType-assemblyName-currentTime'

   --out=out                          synonym for target

   --overwrite                        Overwrites any existing connections if same connection id

   --skipCheck                        Don't check whether or not the data directory URL exists or if you are in a JBrowse
                                      directory

   --target=target                    path to config file in JB2 installation directory to write out to.

 EXAMPLES
   $ jbrowse add-connection http://mysite.com/jbrowse/data/